What Is 20 In Fraction

 Q: Is there only one way to write 20 as a fraction?

-A: No, there are infinitely many ways to represent 20 as a fraction.
+A: No, When it comes to this, infinitely many ways stand out.
 You can create equivalent fractions by multiplying both the numerator and the denominator by any whole number greater than 0.

 Q: What is the simplest form of a fraction representing 20?